 In the First-tier Tribunal, each party normally pays their own costs, and cannot be made to pay the costs of the other party, even if they lose.
 That means that you will have to fund your own appeal, but you will not normally risk having to pay HMRC's costs.

 But the First-tier Tribunal may award costs where one party to the case has acted unreasonably in bringing, defending or conducting the proceedings.
 This means if the tribunal thinks you acted unreasonably, they can order you to pay HMRC's costs in defending the case.

 Of course, if HMRC act unreasonably, the tribunal can make HMRC pay your costs.

 The First-tier Tribunal can order a party to pay wasted costs incurred because their representative has acted improperly or unreasonably, or been negligent.

 If your case is to be treated as complex, it may be heard in the Upper Tribunal rather than in the First-tier Tribunal.
-There is information on how your case will be categorised under the section ‘Do I have to attend a hearing?’.

 Also, if you or HMRC appeal against the First-tier Tribunal's decision, the appeal will be heard by the Upper Tribunal.

 In the Upper Tribunal, there is a costs regime where the losing party generally pays the costs of the winning party as well as its own.
 However, you can, if you wish, opt out of the costs regime, in which case each party will pay its own costs, and neither party will have to pay the costs of the other, whatever the result.